-University diplomas and certificates are issued to students who have completed all program requirements, are in good academic and financial standing, and whose credentials have been officially conferred.
+University diplomas and certificates are issued to students who have completed all program requirements, are in good academic standing, and whose credentials have been officially conferred.
 At the end of every term, the Registrar will coordinate a multi departmental review to approval and issue diplomas and certificates.
 All deadlines for degree candidacy must be strictly observed.
 Following credential conferral, the University will issue one diploma or certificate.
 The date documented on the diploma or certificate will reflect the last day of the term in which all program requirements were completed and applied.
+Diploma packets will be sent to students within 6 - 8 weeks following program completion.